box/mojito/_docs/refs/configurations.md

 	server.port=8080

+### Project Request Configuration

+The project request configuration is for the offline translation requests.
+These settings define where {{ site.mojito_green }} stores xliff files.

+By default, {{ site.mojito_green }} uses local file system to manage xliff files.

+    l10n.dropExporter.type=FILE_SYSTEM
+    l10n.fileSystemDropExporter.basePath=(Java system property for java.io.tmpdir)/fileSystemDropExporter

+Let's say that `java.io.tmpdir` is `/tmp`.
+When you create a new project request for a repository, {{ site.mojito_green }} generates the following directories.

+    /tmp/fileSystemDropExporter/<repository name>/<project name>
+        |-> Imported Files
+        |-> Localized Files
+        |-> Queries
+        |-> Quotes
+        |-> Source Files
+            |-> fr-FR_mm-dd-yy.xliff
+            |-> ja-JP_mm-dd-yy.xliff

+{{ site.mojito_green }} exports xliff files in `Source Files` directory.
+You should give them to the translators to translate.

+When translators are done, translated xliff files should be put in the `Localized Files` directory.  {{ site.mojito_green }} imports xliff files from this directory.

+You can override this default configuration and have project requests to be managed on Box instead of local file system.
+Refer to [Integrating with Box]({{ site.github.url }}/docs/guides/integrating-with-box/).

 ### Database Authentication

 The default user authentication setting in {{ site.mojito_green }} is to use database.
 User information is stored in database.  {{ site.mojito_green }} initially is set up with one default user `admin/ChangeMe`.
 You can override the default user settings.
 These values are only respected on initial bootstrapping.